Nk125/Nk125/README.md

 - Greetings!, I'm Nekes and I work on PHP websites and in projects of C++ mostly

-- I know about batch ([the thingy of cmd called a language](https://www.quora.com/Is-batch-DOS-considered-a-high-level-programming-language-when-used-in-a-program-not-single-line)), HTML, CSS, PHP, C++ and SQL
+- I know about batch ([the thingy of cmd called a language](https://www.quora.com/Is-batch-DOS-considered-a-high-level-programming-language-when-used-in-a-program-not-single-line)), HTML, CSS, PHP, C++, SQL and all icons listed below, enjoy asking me things in my social media!

 - Also I have minor knowledges in Python, Javascript and Apache Server Management

+- My knowledge extends to the elements of <a href="#what-im-expecting-to-learn-this-year">"What I'm expecting to learn"</a> section, but in a minor range of knowledge

-- The languages I dominate are english and spanish, also a bit russian bc why not
+- I speak english and spanish, my russian got rusty and I only remember how to transliterate, sry russian folks!

-- I'm open to ideas, specially involved in C++, you can contact me by [email](mailto:nekes125@outlook.com), [my other email](mailto:nekes@riseup.net), discord/twitter dm, among others.

 ## Accounts

-- Check out my accounts in other social networks [Twitter](https://twitter.com/tm_bt_), [Reddit](https://www.reddit.com/user/RealNk125), [Keybase](https://keybase.io/NK125), [StackOverflow](https://stackoverflow.com/users/15180180/nk125), and Discord (@nekes_)
+- Check out my accounts in other social media networks [Twitter](https://twitter.com/tm_bt_), [Reddit](https://www.reddit.com/user/RealNk125), [Keybase](https://keybase.io/NK125), [StackOverflow](https://stackoverflow.com/users/15180180/nk125), and Discord (@nekes_)

+- You can reach me too in my emails: [email](mailto:nekes125@outlook.com), [my other email](mailto:nekes@riseup.net)

+- Try find me in Telegram if you want!

 <div align="center"><img src="https://komarev.com/ghpvc/?username=NK125&label=Vistas" alt="Visitors"></div>

 See you later!!
+GL in your projects!

 ## What I know